raycast/extensions/extensions/norwegian-public-transport/README.md

 ### Look up any stop in Norway

 Whether it's a bus stop, train station, ferry terminal, airport, metro or hurtigrute port, you can search for it and see upcoming departures.
-The stops you save as favorites using ⌘S will show up at once, meaning you don't have to type a thing the next time you bring up the extension.
+The stops you save as favorites using ⌘⇧P will show up at once, meaning you don't have to type a thing the next time you bring up the extension.

 ### View upcoming departures

 By default the next 5 departures for each platform at the stop place will be shown, but you can load more using the ⌘+ keyboard shortcut.
 If your stop has a lot of platforms, you can filter the list by line, mode of transport or authority by typing in the search bar.
-You can also add your frequently used lines as favorites using ⌘S.
+You can also add your frequently used lines as favorites using ⌘⇧P.

 ### View detailed departure info